ukilab-cloud/aws-tgw-fgcp-automation-demo/README.md

 ## TODO/Changelog/Caveats

-- Changed to latest 7.4.5 as default.
-Only 7.4.5 and latest 7.6.x have been tested.
+- Changed to latest 7.6.4 FortiGate AMI as default
 - Basic support for FortiFlex tokens added, however only the Primary node **FGT-A** will get licensed.
 The secondary node will fail to license due to no EIP and no internet access.
   - Find a resolution/amend
 - If *fos_architecture* is set to **ARM** the terraform data resource that resolved the AMI will fail.
   - Rework/Add a filter for the new ARM based AMI naming schem.
+- Add External Feeds for IP Address, Domain Names
+- Update FortiGate Templates (Cloudinit) to support IP Address and Domain Names  and a Policy to consume them
+- Add Tags to Ubuntu instances for use by Dynamic Objects in Bootstrap config.

 # Disclaimer
 This is a community project, the of this project are offered "as is".
 The authors make no representations or warranties of any kind, express or implied, as to the use or operation of content and materials included on this site.
 To the full extent permissible by applicable law, the authors disclaim all warranties, express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose.
 You acknowledge, by your use of the site, that your use of the site is at your sole risk.